yuzhouhe2000/Video_Conference_Enhancer/README.md

 flask run

-open in site chrome
+open site in chrome

 ****

 TODO:

-- [ ] add extra denoising function using filters (especially low noises)
+- [ ] Add extra denoising function using filters (especially low noises)

-- [ ] head tracking
+- [ ] Head tracking

-- [ ] depth sensing
+- [ ] Depth sensing

-- [ ] receive video data from Jetson
+- [ ] Receive video data from Jetson

-- [ ] improve web page;
+- [ ] Improve web page;

-- [ ] allow user to select from available audio input/output from the web page
+- [ ] Allow user to select from available audio input/output from the web page

-- [ ] allow user to switch between denoising input and denoising output from  the web page
+- [ ] Allow user to switch between denoising input and denoising output from  the web page

 - [ ] Maybe continue the training with other datasets to improve performance